SAM-BA is freely downloadable in two versions:

 In this article we refer to the command line version that is the only version compatible with the QuadSPI memory used on the RoadRunner module.
 We will illustrate the use of the Linux version but probably the Windows version will work in the same way.

-Open the SAM-BA web site and download the package: SAM-BA 3.1.4 Package for Linux 64-bits or 32-bits.
+Open the SAM-BA web site and download the package: SAM-BA 3.2.1 for Linux.

 Uncompress the tar.gz file:

 Download and save, inside the directory just created by tar, this file:

-QML is a scripting language to give istructions to SAM-BA on how and what tranfer inside the QuadSPI memory and much more.
+This is a script file written in QML that gives the istructions to SAM-BA on how and what tranfer inside the QuadSPI memory and much more.

 SAM-BA can be used only when on the MCU is running RomBOOT.
 When the CPU is running other codes like at91bootstrap, uboot or linux it is not usable because it talk only with RomBOOT.